Is this chart lying to me? Automating the detection of misleading visualizations: Experiments

 \subsection{Baselines}

 We consider three categories of baseline models, illustrated in Figure \ref{fig:baselines}.

-\textbf{Zero-shot MLLMs} We evaluate the zero-shot capabilities on one run of the following commercial and open-weight MLLMs: GPT-4.1 and GPT-o3 \citep{openai2023gpt4}, Gemini-1.5-Flash and Gemini-1.5-Pro \citep{google2024gemini}, Qwen-2.5-VL in 7B, 32B, and 72B variants \citep{qwen2.5vl}, and InternVL3 in 8B, 38B, and 78B variants \citep{internvl3}.
-These models were selected due to their strong performance on the ChartQA benchmark \citep{masry-etal-2022-chartqa}.
-The prompt includes the task description as well as the definitions of the misleaders.
+\textbf{Zero-shot MLLMs} We evaluate the zero-shot capabilities on one run of the following commercial and open-weight MLLMs: GPT-4.1 and GPT-o3 \citep{openai2023gpt4}, Gemini-2.5-Flash-Lite \citep{google2024gemini}, Qwen-2.5-VL in 7B, 32B, and 72B variants \citep{qwen2.5vl}, and InternVL3 in 8B, 38B, and 78B variants \citep{internvl3}.
+These models were selected for their strong performance on the ChartQA benchmark \citep{masry-etal-2022-chartqa}.
+The prompt includes the task description and definitions of the misleaders.
 The prompt is provided in Appendix~\ref{sec:prompt}.

 \textbf{Rule-based linter} We design a linter that detects misleaders by applying rule-based checks to the axis metadata of a visualization.
 Each misleader corresponds to a specific rule.
 If a visualization passes all checks, it is classified as having no misleaders.
 We rely on axis metadata rather than the underlying data table because it enables detection of a broader range of misleaders: truncated axis, inverted axis, dual axis, inconsistent tick intervals, inconsistent binning size, and inappropriate item order.
 Only the latter two misleaders could also be detected from the data table alone.
 Detailed descriptions of all rule checks are provided in Appendix~\ref{sec:rules}.
 Misleaders that require visual interpretation or contextual knowledge, such as misrepresentation or inappropriate axis ranges, are not covered by the linter.
 We evaluate its performance using both ground truth and predicted axis metadata.